nguyet33/Tracking-Employee-SQL/README.md

 For Windows: git clone "key that was copied to your clipboard" --> Enter

+Once clone, input npm i into console to install the dependencies.
+Then add a dotenv with DB name, User and password.

 ## Usage
 - Start application by submiting node index.js
 - Select the follow options of